bobbingwide/sb-chart-block/README.md

 Initial version copied from SB Children block

 ## Changelog
+# 1.0.0
+* Added: Add tension Range Control for Line charts #11
+* Added: Add support for Time line on x-axis, with timeunit and barThickness #17
+* Added: Support additional parameters for performance related charts #18
+* Changed: Update to chartjs v3.7.1 #11
+* Changed: Add chartjs-adapter-date-fns v2.0.0 #15
+* Changed: Catch and report errors when using Time line #17
+* Changed: Enable Time options for x or y axis #17
+* Changed: Improve support for the chartjs shortcode for beginYAxisAt0 #15
+* Changed: Reintroduced chartLine icon #14
+* Changed: Improved internationalization and localization #13
+* Tested: With WordPress 5.9.1
+* Tested: With Gutenberg 12.6.0
+* Tested: With PHP 8.0

 # 0.4.1
 * Fixed: Chart block example doesn't show a chart #16
 * Tested: With Gutenberg 11.6.0